-This is a single application for certification of a transmitter.
-The receiver for this transmitter is authorized by Declaration of Conformity/Certification procedure.
+This is a single application for Class II Permissive change of a transmitter.

 1.3 Test Methodology

 Both AC mains line-conducted and radiated emission measurements were performed according to the procedures in ANSI C63.4 (1992).
 All measurements were performed in Open Area Test Sites.
 Preliminary scans were performed in the Open Area Test Sites only to determine worst case modes.
 For each scan, the procedure for maximizing emissions in Appendices D and E were followed.
 All Radiated tests were performed at an antenna to EUT distance of 3 meters, unless stated otherwise in the "Justification Section" of this Application.